Massive crowds demonstrate against military takeover in Sudan

 "No for military rule, yes for civilian rule," protesters shouted in videos posted to social media.

-At least two people were shot dead by the military according to the Central Committee of Sudan Doctors (CCSD), which is aligned with the civil component of the now-dissolved Sovereign Council.
+At least three people were shot dead by the military, according to the Central Committee of Sudan Doctors (CCSD), which is aligned with the civil component of the now-dissolved Sovereign Council.

-"Two demonstrators were killed in the city of Omdurman by the putschist military council," the CCSD said in a post to Twitter, adding that one person had been shot in the head, with a second person shot in the stomach.
+One person had been shot in the head and another shot in the stomach, the CCSD said in a post to Twitter.

-The CCSD also said several others were wounded when the military fired live bullets at protesters in Omdurman and "other areas of the rebellious capital" to disperse demonstrators.
-Omdurman is located about 25 kilometers (15.5 miles) north of Khartoum.
+The CCSD also said at least 100 others were wounded during the protests when the military fired live bullets and used tear gas at demonstrators in several areas across the country to disperse the crowds.

 The nationwide protests were called by the activist coalition Sudanese Professional Association (SPA), who were instrumental in organizing the 2019 Sudan uprising that led to the toppling of President Omar al-Bashir's three decade rule.